SAVA CENTAR, BELGRADE

 Digital Shadows: Tracing Sextortion Networks Across Borders

-Speaker: Paul Raffile, Intelligence Analyst and Investigator at Independent
+Speaker: Paul Raffile, Intelligence Analyst and Investigator at Risk Radar

 Panel discussion (1)